kcleal/dodi/README.rst

 dodi
 ====

-dodi facilitates mapping of amplicon reads to target genomic regions
+dodi chooses an optimal set of alignments from a candidate list.
+This can be used for improving split-read mapping, or for selectively mapping to target regions of the genome

 Installation
 ------------